Schedule appointment

 Her counseling approach blends traditional talk therapy, Accelerated Resolution Therapy (ART), and a specialized body-movement psychotherapy approach that incorporates principles of sensorimotor psychotherapy, mindfulness-based exercise, self-regulation, and trauma-informed care.
 This combination enables clients to regulate their nervous systems, process emotional experiences, and build lasting mind-body resilience.

-As a comprehensively trained Pilates instructor with five years of personal practice and two years of teaching group and private classes, Megan integrates mindful movement into her therapy sessions for clients who benefit from a more experiential approach to healing.
+As a comprehensively trained Pilates instructor with five years of personal practice and two years of teaching group and private classes, Megan often integrates mindful movement into her therapy sessions for clients who benefit from a more experiential approach to healing.
 She specializes in working with anxiety, depression, religious trauma, parenting and caregiver challenges, and the lingering impact of chronic stress.

 Megan offers both in-person and telehealth counseling sessions in a safe, affirming space for all sexual orientations, religions, gender identities, and worldviews.
 Known for her warm, direct, and humor-infused style, she makes the therapeutic process approachable and deeply human.